 Effective Cover Letters

 Cover letters serve as an introduction to accompany your résumé.
-Always send a cover letter along with your résumé when responding to a job opening or requesting information about a job possibility.
-In many cases, the cover letter can be sent along with your résumé via email.
+Not all companies will request that you submit a cover letter, and cover letters are not necessary for Career Fairs, on Handshake or, in many cases, if your résumé is submitted online, unless specifically requested.
 A well-written cover letter is often the first opportunity you have to communicate with a potential employer and is sometimes used as a screening device.
 Take time to carefully prepare and proofread your cover letter and customize it for the job you are applying to.

 Your cover letter should have a proper business header and three main sections or paragraphs in the body: